isogeo/doc-admin/Help/en/features/documentation/md_inspire.md

 # Creating INSPIRE metadata

 Compliance with the INSPIRE directive represents a major challenge for those involved in geographic information.
-In addition to the French and European expertise brought to you by Isogeo in projects with its clients, the tool helps you comply with the directive's requirements easily and quickly.
+In addition to the French and European expertise brought to you by Isogeo in projects with its clients, the tool helps you comply with the directive&apos;s requirements easily and quickly.

 A [correspondence table of Isogeo fields with the INSPIRE directive](https://docs.google.com/spreadsheet/ccc?key=0AgqcgCYNe0TfdGI3M1l2WEZaNExxYnpkb29YRzNNY3c&usp=sharing) is available: